 If you become eligible for a pay rise between the start of the original calculation period and the end of your maternity leave (whether ordinary or additional maternity leave), the higher or standard rate of SMP will be re-calculated to take account of your pay rise, regardless of whether SMP has already been paid.
-This means your SMP will be re-calculated and increased retrospectively, or that you may qualify for SMP if you did not previously.
 You will be paid a lump sum to make up any difference between SMP already paid and the amount payable as a result of the pay rise.